chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 share: true
 ---

-_**"An artifacts what??!!!"**_
+_**"An artifact what??!!!"**_

 For those not familiar with the very popular _"artifact repositories"_ used all over the development community, it might be a pretty unsual thing.
 But they have been used in many open source and commercial software projects for many years - for a reason.
 Probably not super popular with the .NET community (_well, we have NuGet, don't we?_), but they are being used increasingly in many .NET projects.
 And the popular ones now come with .NET support by default.

-So what is an **artifacts repository manager**?
+So what is an **artifact repository manager**?
 Going by the standard definition

-> An artifacts repository is basically an application server that can store software artifacts in an organised and versioned manner, and that can be used for software projects as and when required.
+> An artifact repository manager is basically an application server that can store software artifacts in an organised and versioned manner, and that can be used for software projects as and when required.
 They are generally wired into application IDEs and build systems to store or fetch project artifacts (binaries, metadata etc.)

 In all software projects, we have to deal with bunch of artifacts like code binaries, metadata files, configurations, xml files etc. In projects with size moderate+ they can become a handful with versions, inter dependencies and all.
 It can make everyday development, sharing code, building software pretty cumbursome.
-Here an _artifacts repository manager_ comes to rescue.
+Here an _artifact repository manager_ comes to rescue.
 It simple _manages repositories of artifacts_, where artifacts can be in-house or third party (e.g. NuGet packages for .NET projects).

 So, it mainly does two things